 Selenium is a trace mineral your body needs for proper functioning of the thyroid gland and immune system.
 It is an antioxidant that protects cells and tissues against free radical damage.
 The best food sources of selenium are Brazil nuts, seafood, organ meats, meat, and eggs.
 Whole grains like brown rice and cereals also contain the mineral.
 Selenium deficiency is rare.
 It may occur in regions where selenium content in the soil is low, especially in those who are vegetarian or vegan.
 Selenium levels may also be low in those who suffer from HIV and in those who undergo long-term kidney dialysis.
 Dialysis removes some selenium from the blood.

 Zinc is a mineral that is necessary to maintain your senses of taste and smell.
+Because loss of the sense of taste and smell is likely an early symptom of coronavirus COVID-19, perhaps zinc plays a more significant role in viral immunological response to infection than is currently understood.
 It is vital to the immune system and your body needs it for wound healing.
 Zinc is one of the minerals that helps protect your eyes and keeps vision sharp as you age.
 Good sources of zinc include oysters, meat, seafood, poultry, baked beans, and yogurt.
 Small amounts are found in cashews, chickpeas, cheese, oatmeal, and almonds.
 Zinc deficiency may result in reduced immunity, growth retardation, and loss of appetite.
 Severe zinc deficiency may cause diarrhea, hair loss, impotence, weight loss, slow wound healing, and mental lethargy.